 · Back-to-back: Maybe she stands on one side of a gallery and he stands on the other.
 Apart, they stroll the perimeter or dart diagonally from painting to painting, gradually circling back to the center of the room where there is a bench, a flat leather ottoman of a bench.
 There they finally sit, facing away from each other.
 They lean back into each other, each other's backrest.
 His voice is close to her ear, her voice is close to his ear, and they watch the other museum patrons stroll by, amidst all that Gaugin, Matisse, Klee.

-· Nested: I mean, the woman is no expert but she has been reading about the origins of the universe, except that those in the know about such things no longer believe that there is only one universe.
+· Nested: I mean, the woman is no expert, but she has been reading about the origins of the universe, except those in the know about such things no longer believe there is only one universe.
 Universes.
 (The singularity is also in some doubt.)
-It is a matter of scientific fact (whatever that means) that there are black holes in the universe.
-There is a current line of thought that holds that inside every black hole is a universe, and those universes form in such a way that they too are predisposed to develop black holes that will in turn form universes.
+It is a matter of scientific fact (whatever that means) there are black holes in the universe.
+There is a current line of thought that inside every black hole is a universe, and those universes form in such a way that they, too, are predisposed to develop black holes, which will in turn form universes.
 It's an evolution type thing.
-Universes that can spawn will continue to form, whereas universes that don't will condemn themselves to oblivion, whatever "oblivion" can mean in a universe(s) that holds within it black holes that hold universes that hold black holes that hold universes, and which is itself a universe inside a black hole inside a universe.
+Universes that can spawn will continue to form, whereas universes that don't will condemn themselves to oblivion, whatever "oblivion" can mean in a universe(s) holding within it black holes holding universes holding black holes holding universes, and which is itself a universe inside a black hole inside a universe.
 What this nesting means is difficult to fathom, because daily life is the same.
 The sky above us, the earth below our feet; leaves sprout, grow and fall to the ground.
 The moon pulls the tides, and we continue to say such things as "the sun rises" and "the sun sets."
 Fossil fuel.
 Carbon-based life forms.
-When she awakes too early in the morning and wishes to go back to sleep she likes to imagine not him, really, but a something, a something that surrounds and accepts her; not a force, but an idea just there, like the cosmological constant.
+When she awakes too early in the morning and wishes to go back to sleep, she likes to imagine not him, really, but a something, a something surrounding and accepting her; not a force, but an idea just there, like the cosmological constant.
 Her cosmological constant.
 It lets her hold her place.
-At other times the woman feels that there must be another universe very near by where everything between the woman and the (now) ex-boyfriend is working out.
+At other times the woman feels there must be another universe very near by where everything between the woman and the (now) ex-boyfriend is working out.
 On the other hand, there are universes where she's already dead.

 It's when she doesn't answer the friend that the question comes.
 Are you obsessed with him?